Traveline

-Traveline is a public transport route planner service provided by a partnership between local authorities and transport operators in the UK to provide impartial and comprehensive information about public transport which has operated since 2000.
+Traveline is a public transport route planner service provided by a partnership between local authorities and transport operators in the UK to provide impartial and comprehensive information about public transport, which has operated since 2000.
 It prepares comprehensive public transport data for the UK and provides a number of regional public transport journey planners.

 History

 Following on from a successful prototype one-number travel service developed by Lancashire County Council in 1999, the national Traveline organisation was established in 2000.

-A prototype national door-to-door journey for Great Britain (i.e. UK without Northern Ireland) - using the Lancashire Traveline model for regional journey planners - was available for evaluation by 'stakeholders and key opinion formers' by November 2003, and the service was officially launched by Secretary of State for Transport Alistair Darling on 31 December 2004.
+A prototype national door-to-door journey for Great Britain (i.e.,. the UK without Northern Ireland) the Lancashire Traveline model for regional journey planners, was available for evaluation by 'stakeholders and key opinion formers' by November 2003, and the service was officially launched by Secretary of State for Transport Alistair Darling on 31 December 2004.

 In March 2010, Prime Minister Gordon Brown announced that the NaPTAN dataset would be released as Open Data.